 Setting Nothing happens in a vacuum, and that includes the creation of any text.
 Essays, speeches, photos, political ads, or any other type of text were written in a specific time and/or place, all of which can affect the way the text communicates its message.
-To understand the rhetorical situation of a text, we can identify the particular occasion or event-exigence-that prompted the text's creation at the particular time it was created. - Was there a debate about the topic that the author of the text addresses?
+To understand the rhetorical situation of a text, we can identify the particular occasion or event-exigence-that prompted the text's creation at the particular time it was created.
+The following questions will help you to do that: - Was there a debate about the topic that the author of the text addresses?
 If so, what are (or were) the various perspectives within that debate? - Did something specific occur that motivated the author to speak out?

 Purpose The purpose of a text blends the author with the setting and the audience.
 Looking at a text's purpose means looking at the author's motivations for creating it.
 The author has decided to start a conversation or join one that is already underway.
 Why has the author decided to join in?
 In any text, the author may be trying to inform, to convince, to define, to announce, or to activate.
 Can you tell which one of those general purposes your author has?
-What is the author hoping to achieve with this text?

-- Why did the author decide to join the "conversation" about the topic? - What does the author want from their audience?
+Use the following questions as prompts when trying to determine purpose: - What is the author hoping to achieve with this text? - Why did the author decide to join the "conversation" about the topic? - What does the author want from their audience?
 What does the author want the audience to do once the text is communicated?
+Text Use the following prompts to help you better understand the text itself:

-Text In what format is the text being made, or through which medium is it being delivered?
-Is it an image, written essay, speech, song, protest sign, meme, or sculpture? - What is gained by having a text composed in a particular format/medium? - What limitations does that format/medium have? - What affordances or opportunities for expression does that format/medium have (that perhaps other formats do not have?)
+- In what format is the text being made, or through which medium is it being delivered? - Is it an image, written essay, speech, song, protest sign, meme, or sculpture? - What is gained by having a text composed in a particular format/medium? - What limitations does that format/medium have? - What affordances or opportunities for expression does that format/medium have (that perhaps other formats do not have?)
 Attributions This chapter contains material from "The Word on College Reading and Writing" by Monique Babin, Carol Burnell, Susan Pesznecker, Nicole Rosevear, Jaime Wood, OpenOregon Educational Resources, Higher Education Coordination Commission: Office of Community Colleges and Workforce Development is licensed under CC BY-NC 4.0